Upon graduation, you will be a mechanical and electrical specialist.

 The School of the Built Environment has an exciting and vibrant research community engaged in advanced research in the built environment.

-Our research is conducted through our 10 research centres.
-For more details on our research.
+Our research is conducted through our 2 research centres.

 |Type of Study||Fee|